 3. The Meaning of Forecasting is in the Process

-The components of financial forecasts will includes numbers such as sales or production volumes, administrative expenses, and overhead spending 7, 30, or 60 days out and compares those numbers to the plan established at the beginning of the year.
+The components of financial forecasts will include numbers such as sales or production volumes, administrative expenses, and overhead spending 7, 30, or 60 days out; compares those numbers to the plan established at the beginning of the year.
 If there’s a disparity, you know that action must be taken—either to bring the numbers closer to plan, or to adjust operations to the forecast number.

 Go back to that sales forecast.
 What if it’s below plan?
 What if it taxes the company’s production systems to the breaking point?
 Or that time-to-market forecast—what if it’s not fast enough to beat a competitor?
 The plan provides a benchmark that you measure the forecast against.

 The negotiation and adjustments, not the mechanics, are where you find the meaning and value of forecasting.
 Put simply, a forecast is the raw material for managerial action, adaptation, and adjustment.
-The forecast is a guide to action and lets you manage the numbers now, before they have happened.
+The forecast informs your business decisions, letting you manage the numbers now before it's too late to do so.

 Learn more financial forecasting at our Discover the Game Workshop.